 Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
 Contributions that are restricted by the donor for future periods or a specific purpose are reported as increases in net assets with donor restrictions depending upon the nature of the restriction.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor restricted contributions in which the restrictions are met in the same year as received are recorded as unrestricted contributions in the accompanying statements of activities.
 Non-current unconditional promises to give are expected to be collected through 2023 and are reflected at present value.
 Conditional promises to give have a barrier to overcome and include a right of return, and are not included as support until the promise becomes unconditional.
-At December 31, 2021 and 2020, the Organization had conditional promises to give of \$2,484,076 and \$2,383,998, respectively.
+At December 31, 2022 and 2021, the Organization had conditional promises to give of \$1,186,878 and \$2,484,076, respectively, which relate to unutilized grants.